An Offline-First Todo List with Svelte, PouchDB and CouchDB posted Friday, May 10, 2019 by alex

 This means that Svelte is super slim and fast, making it suitable for very low-powered devices, like point-of-sale terminals.
 Since we’re always very interested in tools that let us build better software for less-than-perfect circumstances (old or underpowered devices, slow and intermittent connectivity), we decided to see how nicely Svelte would play with our go-to database combo of PouchDB and CouchDB.
 So, unavoidably, we built a quick offline-capable todo list.

-A screencap from the demo video showing two instances of the app in different browsers, with one of them offline
+A screencap from a demo video showing two instances of the app in different browsers, with one of them offline

 We promised to elaborate on that, so here we go!